 Yet another intrusive procedure, saline water is injected into the womb to bring about dehydration.
 Salt injections poison the foetus.

 There are some tried and tested natural remedies to stop pregnancy in the early stage.
 These are:

-The fleshy papaya has benefits as well as drawbacks for pregnant women.
+Unripe papaya has benefits as well as drawbacks for pregnant women.
 Rich in oxytocin and prostaglandin, this fruit brings about uterine contractions during labour.
 The fruit is also a source of phytochemicals that can impair progesterone activity.
-Unripe papayas can be consumed to abort a baby.
+However, it doesn’t cause abortion every time this method is used.